splunk/observability-workshop/docs/modules/module1/nginx.md

 ***

 ### 1. Start your NGINX!
-Still within the k3s shell session, change into the `nginx` directory
+Remain in the Multipass shell session and change into the `nginx` directory:

 ```bash
 cd ~/workshop/k3s/nginx
 ```

-Create the NGINX configmap using the `nginx.conf` file
+Create the NGINX configmap using the `nginx.conf` file:

 ```bash
 kubectl create configmap nginxconfig --from-file=nginx.conf